Construction of the New Band Facility

 This new facility will provide expanded space, restrooms, acoustics, and aesthetics to our music program.
-Construction will begin immediately and be completed in the summer of 2021.
-Interested in supporting the renovation, whose overall cost will approach $2.3 million?
-We have Naming Opportunities For more information, call Danielle Lavie at 985-892-3200 ext 1970 or email@example.com or Br.
-Ray Bulliard at 985-892-3200 ext 1901 or firstname.lastname@example.org.
+Construction began in October 2020 and will be completed by the end of 2021.
+Interested in supporting the new building, whose overall cost will approach $2.3 million?
+We have Naming Opportunities Available!

 Plans for the new facility